soylentOrange/fronius_meter_emulation/README.md

 So the code doesnt bother with the rest and instead just implements those to keep latency down

 By default the modbus socket is bound on `0.0.0.0:1502`, but this can be overridden using the `FRONIUS_MODBUS_BIND` env var.
+The Slave-ID of the emulated meter needs to be in either range 1 to 14 or 84 to 127 (for my Fronius Symo Gen24).
+Set the Slave-ID using the `FRONIUS_MODBUS_SLAVE_ID` env var (defaults to 126).

 ## Kudos